durrab/shell-app/README.md

-# Cerence Hub App
+# Shell App Hub App

-Cerence hub app is a container application for cerence remote application like cerence-hub-vehicle and also provide the main layout for dashboard and navigation to remote microsite applications
+Shell App hub app is a container application for
+Shell App remote application like Shell App-hub-vehicle and also provide the main layout for dashboard and navigation to remote microsite applications

-Cerence Hub App is using Electrode Framework https://www.electrode.io/
+Shell App Hub App is using Electrode Framework https://www.electrode.io/

 # Getting Started